 Can Military Members Buy and Rent Out a Home with a VA Loan?

-VA Loans can be used to buy properties with as many as four living units.
-The borrower is also permitted to consider the purchase of a mixed-use or mixed-zoning property as long as the non-residential use of the home does not compromise the residential nature of the property.
+You can use your VA loan to purchase a property with as many as four living units.
+You can also buy a mixed-use or mixed-zoning property, as long as the nonresidential use of the home doesn’t compromise the property’s residential use.

-If you purchase one-to-four unit real estate with the help of a realtor, broker, or real estate agent, you must occupy the property, regardless of your intent for the unused living units in your new home.
+If you purchase a one-to-four unit residence with the help of a realtor, broker or real estate agent, you must occupy the property, regardless of your intent for the unused living units in your new home.

-It is perfectly legal under the terms of your VA home loan for you to purchase a multi-unit home, as long as you move into one of the units when you rent out the other units (assuming your lender does not include legally binding clauses to the contrary.)
+You can legally purchase a multi-unit home with a VA loan as long as you move into one of the units when you rent out the others (assuming your lender does not include legally binding clauses to the contrary).

-It is also legal to purchase a home, move in, and allow others to live with you rent-free if you choose.
+You can also legally purchase a home, move in and allow others to live with you rent-free if you choose.

-But, if you want to do this, your lender must participate in a VA loan assumption so you will need to have a discussion with your loan officer about how such transactions work.
+But, if you want to do this, your lender must participate in a VA loan assumption, so talk with your loan officer about how such transactions would work.

 Renting Your Home After Refinancing with a VA Mortgage

-VA home loans are available to refinance homes as well as purchase them.
-Occupancy rules for VA refinance transactions also include occupancy in MOST cases, but there is one notable exception borrowers should consider.
+VA home loans are available to refinance homes, as well as purchase them.

-VA cash-out refinance loans require occupancy the same as new VA loans.
-Identical rules apply for those who refinance with VA cash-out refi loans.
-You must certify that you will use the property being refinanced as your primary residence, move in within 60 days and live there for 12 months before renting.
+VA cash-out refinance loans have the same occupancy requirement as a new VA Loan: You must certify that you will use the refinanced property as your primary residence, move in within 60 days and live there for 12 months before renting.